 Wilfred Batke, Mapping Technologist, City of Richmond, British Columbia

 - ZoneSJ Map Viewer - City of Saint John, NB

 Yves Léger, M.Sc, GISP, GIS Manager, City of Saint John, New Brunswick

 - CropScape - United States Department of Agriculture, National Agricultural Statistics Service

 Zhengwei Yang, Ph.D, IT Specialist, USDA-NASS, Fairfax, VA, Weiguo Han, Ph.D, Research Assistant Professor, Center for Spatial Information Science and Systems, George Mason University, Fairfax, VA

-To view previous ESIG Award winners, click here:
+To view the list of past ESIG Award winners, click here.